Flash Points, Autoignition and Fahrenheit 451

 This is why ‘flammable’ chemicals (with flash points close to or below room temperature) must be kept away from ignition sources – because once their MIE is reached, there’s no going back.

 Autoignition is the temperature at which the environment provides the MIE, causing the substance to undergo combustion without the need for a specific ignition source.
 This temperature is usually much higher than its flash point; for example the flash point of diethyl ether is -45°C but requires 180°C for autoignition2.

 Something Amiss in Fahrenheit 451

 What has all this got to do with the Ray Bradbury classic we all know and love?
-Well, the novel’s tagline reads: ‘Fahrenheit 451 – the temperature at which book paper catches fire, and burns…’ With no mention of an ignition source, we can take some liberties in assuming it’s the autoignition temperature that Bradbury is talking about here.
+Well, the novel’s tagline reads: ‘Fahrenheit 451 – the temperature at which book paper catches fire, and burns…’ With no mention of an ignition source, we can take some liberties and assume it’s the autoignition temperature that Bradbury is talking about here.

 In the book, ‘firemen’ destroy books armed with flamethrowers that – being government supplied – we can assume to be military grade, with napalm as the fuel source.
 There are different variations of napalm, from the early ones made from long chain fatty acids that burned at around 1000°C (1832°F) to later concoctions of polystyrene and gasoline that could fire up to 2000°C (2632°F)4.

 Anyone notice something funny here?
 If book paper catches fire when exposed to temperatures of 451 degrees Fahrenheit (233°C), isn’t it overkill for the firemen to wield flamethrowers capable of producing heat exceeding 1000°C?
 Surely they could’ve made do with heat guns, or simply by tossing the books into a nice warm baking oven.